-Although not required for impact performance evaluation of common safety features subjected to conventional impact conditions, instrumented dummies are recommended for use in roadside safety research efforts, particularly when there is potential for occupant compartment deformation or intrusion.
-Side impact testing is one area where extensive vehicle deformation is expected and further research into the refinement and application of impact performance evaluation guidelines is needed.
-Researchers are encouraged to utilize the instrumented dummy most appropriate for each type of testing.
+Although not required for impact performance evaluation of common safety features subjected to conventional impact conditions, instrumented dummies are recommended for use in roadside safety research efforts, particularly when there is potential for occupant compartment deformation or intru- sion.
+Side impact testing is one area where extensive vehicle deformation is expected and further research into the refi nement and application of impact performance evaluation guidelines is needed.
+Researchers are encouraged to utilize the instrumented dummy most appropriate for each type of test- ing.
 Side impact dummies are likely to be most appropriate for side impact testing while Hybrid III or THOR dummies may be more appropriate for oblique impact testing.

-4.2.1.6 Documentation
+Documentation

 The pre-test conditions of all test vehicles should be well documented.
 Figures 4-1 through 4-5 present vehicle data items that should be measured and recorded for any full-scale crash test.
-It is preferable that these data elements be presented in the format shown in these figures in order to promote consistency among test agency reporting.
+It is preferable that these data elements be presented in the format shown in these figures in order to pro- mote consistency among test agency reporting.
 Any dimensions that fall outside of the recommended tolerances should be noted in the test report, along with a brief assessment of what affect the deviation may have had on the crash test.
 Note that frame height measurements on the 2270P vehicle should be taken at the ends of the frame rail and measured to the bottom of the rail element.
 In addition, the longitudinal location of the center of mass of trucks, tractors, and trailers should be reported.
 Pre-test photographs of the test vehicle should be taken to sufficiently document both the exterior and the interior conditions of all test vehicles.
 For passenger vehicles, in addition to the areas described in Section 4.2.1.4, pre-test photographs should include the interior floorboard and the rear trunk interior.
 The pre-test interior photographs should be taken with carpet, padding, and passenger seats removed.
 However, passenger seats would be reinstalled for the actual crash test and later removed for detailed post-test documentation and photography.